 If a judgment is filed against you for failure to pay your surcharge, the New Jersey Legislature has authorized the use of the Set Off of Individual Liability (SOIL) program.
 This means that monies owed to you by the State, such as a New Jersey State income tax refund or property tax rebate will be redirected to help pay off your surcharge debt.
 If you have filed jointly and your spouse is responsible for surcharge debt, contact the MVC’s SOIL unit, (609) 292-7500, by following the prompts.
 You may be eligible to receive half of the income tax refund.

 To satisfy judgment debt, full payments must be made in certified funds (U.S. postal money order, attorney trust account check or certified bank check).
-All uncertified payments (personal check, credit/debit card) will delay the filing of a Warrant of Satisfaction by two months.
+All uncertified payments (personal check, credit/debit card) will delay the filing of a

 Below you will find how to obtain a Warrant of Satisfaction: